intel/oim/spec.md

     }
 }

-// For testing purposes a volume can be created in memory
+// For testing purposes, an existing Malloc BDev can be used.
-// when it gets mapped for the first time.
-The data gets
+// It needs to be provisioned separately to ensure that its
+// data survives multiple Map/Unmap operations.
+It's name
+// must be <volume_id>.
-// lost once the volume gets unmapped. message MallocParams {
+message MallocParams {
-    // The desired size in bytes.
-Must be a multiple of 512. int64 size = 1;
 }

 // Defines a Ceph block device.
 This is currently a placeholder